(January 2012)

 English (near native)

-Spanish (fluent speaking, reading, and writing)
+Spanish (fluent speaking and reading)

 French (intermediate reading knowledge, basic speaking)

-Guaraní (research knowledge)
+Paraguayan Guaraní (research knowledge)

 Yucatec Maya (research knowledge)